threefoldfoundation/info_sdk/src/3bot_sysadmin/chatflows/solutions/network/solution_network.md

 The solution takes some configurations from the user, we will list them and explain their meaning

-- `Network name` : a name for the network to deploy on and also to reference in the reservation manager.
+- `Network name` : A name for the network to deploy on and also to reference in the reservation manager.
 - `IP version` : (IPv4 or IPv6) Version of the entrypoint node.
-- `IP range` : Configure network manually by choosing an IP range to use or the deployer could choose for you and generate an IP range automatically
+- `IP range` : Configure network manually by choosing an IP range to use or the deployer could choose for you and generate an IP range automatically.

 ## Chatflow steps